 Quick operations have less dissection which means less pain and less bleeding.
 Less dissection decreases the potential for complications and damage to other neck structures like nerves and blood vessels.
 Quick operations require less anesthesia.
 People get much less sick and are able to get on with their lives very quickly after a shorter operation.
 Quick operations are tolerated by people very well.
 The best surgeons are often the quickest... but not always!
 When choosing your surgeon--regardless of who it is--you must always fall back on what is most important... success rates and complication rates.
 You will usually see that the best and most experienced surgeons have all three: Very High Success Rates, Extremely Few Complications, and Speed.

-Note, Drs.
-Clayman and Frankenthaler can't operate on everybody who needs thyroid surgery or has thyroid cancer.
+Note, Dr. Clayman can't operate on everybody who needs thyroid surgery or has thyroid cancer.
 But, if thyroid surgery was an easy operation to perform, we wouldn't see previously treated patients with nerves to the voice box cut everyday and no glands controlling calcium in the body --- you get the picture.
 That doesn't mean that there aren't great surgeons at many institutions, it simply means that you need to pick your surgeon wisely--one that performs thyroid cancer surgery at least several times per week.
-If thyroid surgery was easy for every surgeon to perform, we wouldn't be in business because nobody would have the need to travel across the country to have Drs.
-Clayman and Frankenthaler do their operation.
+If thyroid surgery was easy for every surgeon to perform, we wouldn't be in business because nobody would have the need to travel across the country to have Dr. Clayman do their operation.
 If thyroid surgery were easy, surgeons and doctors from dozens of major universities from around the US wouldn't come to see our doctors to remove their tumor--or the tumor from their wife.
 Yet thyroid cancer surgery is easy if you do it every day.
 Thyroid and neck surgery is NOT easy if you do it once every couple of weeks.
-At this point in his career, Dr. Clayman has done over 9000 thyroid cancer operations and Dr. Frankenthaler over 3500.
-They work together so you have the two most experienced thyroid surgeons in the world.
-They can't do everybody's operation, but please, be wise and pick a surgeon that does thyroid surgery at least once per week.
+At this point in his career, Dr. Clayman has done over 9000 thyroid cancer operations.
+He can't do everybody's operation, but please, be wise and pick a surgeon that does thyroid surgery at least once per week.
 If they can remove a thyroid cancer, they can remove a lump in your thyroid gland.
 Don't let someone take out your entire thyroid gland that doesn't do it at least several thyroid operations every single week.
-When you talk to Drs.
-Clayman or Frankenthaler, they will invariably tell you: "Don't make this so difficult, it is not hard.
+When you talk to Dr. Clayman, he will invariably tell you: "Don't make this so difficult, it is not hard.
 This is really straight forward!".
 It is easy for them.
 This is all that they do.